apohllo/ror-tasks/task-3/Readme.md

 superficial), that the classes are not loosely coupled.

-If you use mocks or stubs, you will figure out that something is going wrong if you will have to mock many methods for each test.
+If you use mocks or stubs, you will figure out that something is going wrong if you have to mock many methods for each test.
 If this is the case, start thinking which calls are really needed and which data could be provided as the method parameter.
 Maybe some data is not needed at all?